Cop26: Nations announce landmark climate pact in Glasgow

 Talks dragged on for more than 24 hours after the Glasgow conference was due to end amid intense negotiations over contentious issues like fossil fuel subsidies, emission-reduction timelines and climate finance for developing nations.

-China and India made a last-minute intervention to water down language in the final text on coal, changing it to “phase down” on unabated coal power instead of the stronger “phase out”.
+China and India made a last-minute intervention to water down language in the final text on coal.
+The language was changed to “phase down” on unabated coal power instead of the stronger “phase out”.

-Several countries made angry statements following the intervention.
+Several countries made angry statements following the sudden intervention.
 Mexico called it a “non-inclusive and non-transparent process”.

+UK Cop26 president Alok Sharma broke down after apologizing for the last-minute change, and urged countries to go forward with approving the pact.

+“It’s vital that we protect this package,” said a visibly emotional Mr Sharma, before he was met with applause by delegates.

 Teams from 197 countries worked late into the night on the international agreement that for the first time included reference to fossil fuels, the driving force of the climate crisis.

 While Cop’s outcome does not achieve the global aspiration of limiting warming to 1.5C, it keeps the prospect within reach, with a series of processes to close emissions gaps and loopholes, and in this crucial decade.
+Major polluters will be required to return in 2022 with improved emissions-reduction targets to meet the Paris Agreement goals.

+UN Secretary-General Antonio Guterres thanked the UK government and the people of Glasgow for their tremendous hospitality, calling it an “extremely challenging conference”.
+Cop26 had already been postponed for a year by the Covid-19 pandemic.

 Seve Paeniu, the climate minster of the Pacific island state of Tuvalu, said on Saturday afternoon that Cop26 had delivered “a strong message of hope, a strong message of promise, a strong message of ambition”.